fakemanoan/fakemanoan.github.io/docs/faq.md

 Your battery is severely degraded and needs replacing.
 This is not an issue with the ROM.

 ## VoLTE/WiFi Calling isn't working!
-Samsung uses a proprietary IMS that is hard to get working in Lineage, so currently doesn't work

-This may change in the future, but if you require VoLTE or WiFi calling, you should stay with Samsung based ROMs (ie Ultimate Nougat, Ultimate Oreo, NobleROM, FloydROM etc)
+Samsung uses proprietary IMS, which cannot be easily integrated or reveresed into AOSP based ROMs (like Lineage).
+This affects all Samsung devices, not just the S6.

+If you need VoLTE or VoWiFi, you must use a Samsung based ROM, like FloydROM, A8 port, Ultimate Oreo or even Stock firmware.

 ## When is the next release?
 New builds will be released when they are ready.
+Asking for a new build doesn't make one appear.

 ## I can't enter my SIM unlock code!
-Currently there is a bug relating to LTE and SIM unlock codes.
-I would suggest removing the SIM unlock code by flashing an older build (you can find it on the downloads page), or removing it with another device, until a fix is found.
+Currently there is a bug relating to LTE and SIM unlock codes on the S6 and S6 Edge.

+I would suggest removing the SIM unlock code prior to flashing the ROM, or removing it on another phone.

 Sorry for any inconvenience, but it is better than having broken call audio.

 ## Can you add X, Y, Z to your builds?
-May be.
+If it is a reasonable request may be.

+## Can you build Android 14, 15, 16, etc?
+Probably not, no.

+Asking persistently in DMs, GitHub, or any other communication pathway won't change my mind currently.
+There are several technical and logistical issues that mean I won't build for them currently.

+## Can you build [other ROM name here]?
+If there are enough requests or I have an interest in it, yes.

+I build LineageOS because it's well maintained, popular and stable.
+I could pump out 20 different ROM variants and never update them again, but that is not how I want to operate.
+Hope you understand.

 ## I am experiencing an issue not on this list!
 Head over to [reporting a bug](../bugreport) and follow the instructions.